vyos/vyos-documentation/docs/configexamples/ha.rst

 Create Export Filter
 --------------------

-We only want to export the networks we know we should be exporting.
-Always whitelist your route filters, both importing and exporting.
+We only want to export the networks we know.
+Always do a whitelist on your route filters, both importing and exporting.
 A good rule of thumb is **'If you are not the default router for a network, don't advertise it'**.
 This means we explicitly do not want to advertise the 192.0.2.0/24 network (but do want to advertise 10.200.201.0 and 203.0.113.0, which we ARE the default route for).
 This filter is applied to ``redistribute connected``.